spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/create-azure-cluster.md

 <!-- <video title="azure-cluster-creation" src="/videos/clusters/public-cloud/azure/azure.mp4"></video> -->

-## Deploy an Azure Cluster with Palette
+## Deploy an Azure Cluster

-The following steps need to be performed to provision a new Azure cluster:
+Use the following steps to deploy an Azure cluster.

 1. Log in to [Palette](https://console.spectrocloud.com).